santolucito/santolucito.github.io/COMS1002/1/index.md

 The text size should take up the full display window, and the text should "bounce" up and down on the screen.
 You will want to "remix" code from ```Demos > Graphics > Yellowtail``` and ```Basics > Typography > FiveWaysOfWritingText```.

-One you have the code working, next we will document our work.
+Once you have the code working, next we will document our work.
 Documenting your work is one of the most important, and most neglected, aspects of computational art.
 This is a different type of documentation than commenting your code.
 We will create a video recording of that processing script being run - our goal is to document the artistic artifact.